Become a Foster – Save a Life

 What can you expect from a rescue dog?

-Our animals come directly from a shelter environment.
+Many of our animals come directly from a shelter environment.
 They may be stressed, unsure of what to do, and unfamiliar with their surroundings or the new people who care for them.
-In our experience it takes about 3 to 10 days for the true personality of the dog to come out.
+In our experience it takes about 3 to 10 days (sometimes even longer) for the true personality of the dog to come out.
 During this time, the dog needs guidance from you as to what to do and what not to do.
 It may require extreme patience and understanding, and a firm hand.
 These first 1-2 weeks are crucial in your relationship with your foster dog.

 They have received basic temperament testing, but may come with issues, like chewing, marking, not being potty trained, or food aggression.
 We expect our fosters to teach them basic manners, and address issues appropriately.
 If the dog is food aggressive, it must be fed in a crate, or separated during feeding time.
 They are in the shelter with one or two other dogs in a kennel, and may have had to fend for their food.
 Most will eventually overcome the fear of not getting their food with patience and proper treatment.
 We can advise on what to do in your specific situation.